High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Numerical verification

 Figure \ref{fig:reponse_pression} shows the comparison of the linearised and numerical frequency responses.
 We see that the agreement between both methods is excellent up to approximately 500 Hz, where the gas phase no longer has a quasi-steady behaviour, thus introducing a larger error in the linear response function.
 This serves as a global verification of our unsteady model.
 The secondary peak at high frequencies in the response can be obtained analytically if the unsteady gas phase equations are also linearised, as in \cite{clavin_reponse_1992}, however this is a much more involved process.
+It can also be removed by enforcing the quasi-steadiness of our gas-phase model.

 An additional verification of the orders of convergence in time for unsteady simulations is presented in \ref{appendix:convergence}, thus completing the verification process in terms of both spatial and temporal discretisations.
 In particular, algebraic constraints do not hinder the high-order convergence.
-We now wish to tackle three much more challenging test-cases and investigate the behaviour of the proposed strategy in terms of accuracy and computational efficiency.
+We now wish to tackle three much more challenging test cases and investigate the behaviour of the proposed strategy in terms of accuracy and computational efficiency.